We got bike lanes on Bloor. Now let's extend them!

 |Sign the pledge|

-After an entire day of deputations and studies demonstrating positive outcomes for the pilot bike lanes, City Council has voted 36-6 in favour of making them permanent, with strong support from Mayor John Tory.
+On November 7, 2017, after an entire day of deputations and studies demonstrating positive outcomes for the pilot bike lanes on Bloor, City Council voted 36-6 in favour of making them permanent, with strong support from Mayor John Tory.
 This is a testament to sustained work and collaboration between advocates, residents, local businesses, institutions, and elected officials.
 It takes a village to build a bike lane!

 Three pillars to our advocacy efforts on Bloor were: